SydneyBioX/BenchHub-analysis/README.md

 # BenchHub-analysis
-This Github provides the code for all experimentas in the munuscript.
+This github provides the code for all experiments in the manuscript.